 Considering that the soil water memory can originate from evapotranspiration and other hydrological processes under the soil layer, integration of the soil moisture memory into the model structure seems a reasonable approach in terms of precipitation models.
 This can be useful for addressing the responsive mechanism for the soil water process as well as for improving the prediction of soil moisture.
 Therefore, this study proposes an innovative prediction method for soil water considering the eco-hydrological relationships and hydrological processes under the soil layer in terms of a stochastic model at the hillslope scale.
-An alternative method for the selection of the soil water representative point was also developed by introducing the similarity in the soil moisture stochastic process.
-In order to validate the developed method, time series of soil moisture, precipitation, and evapotranspiration were collected for two years in two different humid mountainous hillslopes.
+An alternative method for the selection of the soil water representative point was also developed by introducing the similarity in the soil moisture, precipitation, and evapotranspiration were collected for two years in two different humid mountainous hillslopes.
 Three model development research objectives and their applications were addressed in this study.